Tuesday, 6 November 2018

 summary Do advertise summary routes

-· Connected means the router advertise connected routes only for those interfaces which matched with a network command.
+· Connected means the router advertises connected routes only for those interfaces that match with a network command.

-· Leak-map means the router advertise only which is specified by a leak-map
+· Leak-map means the router advertises only which is specified by a leak-map

-· Receive-only means the router do not advertise any routes.
-And this option can be used with any other option.
+· Receive-only means the router does not advertise any routes.
+This option can be used with any other option.

-· Redistribution means the router advertise only the redistributed routes.
+· Redistribution means the router advertises only the redistributed routes.

-· Static means the router advertise only the static routes with redistributed static command configured.
+· Static means the router advertises only the static routes with redistributed static commands configured.

-· Summary means the router advertise only auto summarized or statically configured summary routes
+· Summary means the router advertises only auto-summarized or statically configured summary routes

 Before we start EIGRP configuration check out some important of EIGRP CCIE exam topics.

-Here is the lists of all EIGRP labs and theories CCNA to CCIE
+Here are the lists of all EIGRP labs and theories CCNA to CCIE

 1.Enhanced Interior Gateway Routing Protocol (EIGRP)